cgat-developers/ruffus/doc/decorators/split_ex.rst

         :ref:`regex<decorators.regex>` indicator from |tasks_or_file_names|_, i.e. from the output
         of specified tasks, or a list of file names, or a |glob|_ matching pattern.

+        Additional inputs or dependencies can be added dynamically to the task:
+            :ref:`add_inputs<decorators.add_inputs>` nests the the original input parameters in a list before adding additional dependencies.

+            :ref:`inputs<decorators.inputs>` replaces the original input parameters wholescale.

         Only out of date tasks (comparing input and output files) will be run.

     **Example**::